apache/cordova-docs/www/docs/en/2.8.0/guide/getting-started/blackberry10/index.md

 Adding and managing plugins
 ---------------------------

-To add additional functionality that is outside of the core features of Cordova, you'll need to add plugins.
+To add additional functionality that is outside of the core features of Cordova, you値l need to add plugins.
 A plugin represents a set of APIs that provide access to additional features of the platform.

 In order to use a plugin, you must first add it into your project.
 Once added into your project, the plugin will be bundled with your project during the build process, to ensure that your app has access to all the APIs it needs.